minhajul/learning-terraform/create-ec2-instance/readme.md

-## Scalable Infrastructure in AWS
+## Create Just a EC2 Instance in AWS

-This Terraform configuration provisions a scalable and secure AWS infrastructure to host your application.
+This Terraform configuration provisions a simple ec2 to host your application.
 It includes:

-- A custom VPC with public and private subnets across multiple AZs
+- A custom VPC with public subnets across multiple AZs
-- Bastion host in a public subnet for secure SSH access
+- App host in a public subnet for secure SSH access
-- Private EC2 instances launched via a Launch Template and managed by an Auto Scaling Group
-- Application Load Balancer with target group and listener
 - Internet Gateway, NAT Gateway, route tables, and security groups

-Designed for high availability and scalability, this setup serves as a robust foundation for deploying application in production.

 ### Prerequisites